-There is always the possibility of a skin graft failure or even a rejection.
+There is always the possibility of a skin graft failure or even a rejection with reconstruction surgery.
 This will certainly be a nuisance for anyone in this situation.
 While you may make every attempt to prevent it, sometime a failure or rejection may just occur.
 Much like any other type of transplant, sometimes these failures and rejections cannot be prevented.

 Preparation and Precautions